 For many traditional organizations, there’s a distinct line between current, or “old,” projects and new ones that are coming online.
 The old projects, especially the ones that are mature and generally running well, are left on the backburner while new projects get all the attention.
 The problem is any project that isn’t followed will eventually suffer.

 This is especially true when your new projects require significant use of shared resources, such as staffing, funding or IT support.
-In simple terms, each of these functions exist in finite amounts, and additional demands will automatically affect other projects or programs that depend on them.
+In simple terms, each of these functions exists in finite amounts, and additional demands will automatically affect other projects or programs that depend on them.
 Take the following example of an IT support function:

 When your new project arrives, where do you pull your resources from?
 If there is no PPM strategy, you will be forced to remove resources from one or more of the old projects.
 How do you measure the effect?
 How do you understand the consequences?
 Treating your projects like individual silos with little or no interconnection is a dangerous way to manage your business, and is not conducive to the success of your new projects.